ProphetLamb/poe-high-spammer/README.md

 ### Dont's

+#### Broken border

-Ensure your cursor doesnt obscure the box while spamming.
+Ensure your cursor (, or the item on the cursor) do not obscure the bounding box while spamming.
 Consider setting the cursor size to small in the options.

 ![Cursor obscure box boundary](img/cursor-obscure-box.png)